kaycebasques/kayce.basqu.es/src/blog/ancestors.md

 ---
 layout: base.njk
-title: You have thousands of ancestors from the 1700s
+title: You have thousands of ancestors from the 1600s
 ---

 # {{ title }}

-It's natural for me to think about lineages from the perspective of the ancestor.
+I usually think about lineages from the perspective of the ancestor.
 E.g. my grandpa had 5 kids; those 5 kids produced 9 grandkids; those 9 grandkids produced 3 great-grandkids (so far); 17 descendants in total.

 Over the last few days, I've been having fun thinking about the situation in reverse, from the perspective of the descendant.
 Here's a quote from *Genes: